ghiggi/pycolorbar/docs/source/contribute_colormaps.rst

 Contribute Colormaps
 ======================

-Do you want to contribute your own colormap to to pycolorbar ?
+Do you want to contribute your own colormap to the pycolorbar archive ?
 Great!
 You are in the right place !

-The data contributor is asked to perform the following 4 tasks:

--  a
--  b
--  c
--

-Before proceeding, you need to start thinking about the ``<DATA_SOURCE>`` and ``<CAMPAIGN_NAME>`` names of your stations.
-The name you adopt for the ``<DATA_SOURCE>`` and ``<CAMPAIGN_NAME>`` will be used to define:

--  the name of the directory where the colormaps YAML files will be stored in the pycolorbar archive.
--  the name of the colormaps you want to contribute.

-.. note:: Guidelines for the naming of the colormaps:

-   * The colormap name must not end with `_r`.

-   * Usage of dash ( - ) and underscore ( _ ) is allowed.

-   * Consider to add the name of source package or colormap collection as a prefix following the pattern `<package_name>.<colormap_name>`

-   * Avoid the use of dots ( . ) if not for identify the source package or colormap collection.

-Here below we provide a detailed description of the steps to follow to contribute your data to pycolorbar:
+Here below we provide a detailed description of the steps to follow to contribute your colormap configuration to pycolorbar:

 * `Step 1 <#step1>`_: Fork and download the pycolorbar repository
 * `Step 2 <#step2>`_: Fork and install the pycolorbar python package in editable mode
-* `Step 3 <#step3>`_: Add the colormap YAML files pycolorbar/etc/colormaps
+* `Step 3 <#step3>`_: Define and save the colormap configurations
-* `Step 4 <#step4>`_: Test the colormaps can be retrieved using pycolorbar
+* `Step 4 <#step4>`_: Test the configurations validity
-* `Step 5 <#step5>`_: Open a Pull Request to submit your colormaps !
+* `Step 5 <#step5>`_: Submit your colormaps !

 Before going down the road, please also have a look at the `Contributors Guidelines <contributors_guidelines.html>`_.

 .. _step1:

-Step 1: Fork and download the pycolorbar Metadata Archive
+Step 1: Fork and download the pycolorbar repository
 --------------------------------------------------------------

 1. Go to the `pycolorbar repository <https://github.com/ghiggi/pycolorbar>`__, fork the repository on your GitHub account and then clone the forked repository: